 “There were many touchstones,” he expands.
 “I’ve been vocal about how much Hackney and that part of east London influenced me as a young man so making a film about someone I can relate to made it easier for me.
 I could put a lot of myself into it.
 I could almost imagine the audience who might respond to the film.”

-Yardie will premiere at Sundance as one of the festival’s two headlining feature productions, and will contend among 11 other films for the World Cinema Dramatic Competition Grand Jury Prize.
+Yardie premiered at Sundance as one of the festival’s two headlining feature productions, and will contend among 11 other films for the World Cinema Dramatic Competition Grand Jury Prize.

 It is also listed as one of the top 24 international films to look out for this year, according to The Hollywood Reporter.